 Even though Berliners have a reputation for speaking excellent English, there are still true adult beginners to be found.
 Excellent German skills are a huge help with these groups, and speaking German will generally help you as a job candidate.
 There are also some job opportunities only available to people who speak German as well as English, such as teaching in the Volkshochschulen.

 Because the market is so competitive, it helps to have at least a CELTA under your belt.
 Without that qualification, or a lot of experience, you’ll most likely have a hard time finding work.
+Luckily, it’s relatively easy to get a CELTA qualification, provided you are willing to invest four weeks and a bit of money.
+There are training centers in almost every country, so you should be able tick it off your list before actually moving to Berlin.

 The red tape is no joke